 Lloyd is one of the nation’s leading antitrust litigators and authorities on competition policy.
 He was lead counsel for the plaintiffs in the landmark Visa Check/MasterMoney Antitrust Litigation, which resulted in a $3.4 billion monetary payment and an injunction valued at upwards of $87 billion in benefit for U.S. merchants and consumers, which the district and circuit courts states was [and is] the largest antitrust settlement in history.

-Constantine is one of the nation’s leading authorities on antitrust law and litigation and competition policy.
-He was the lead counsel for the plaintiffs in the landmark Visa Check/MasterMoney Antitrust Litigation, which resulted in a $3.4 billion monetary settlement and a historic injunction, which the court valued as providing upwards of $87 billion in benefit for U.S. merchants and consumers.
-Constantine has litigated at all levels of federal and state courts, including oral argument before the United States Supreme Court.
-He was lead or co-lead counsel in many complex private antitrust and multiple state actions, including the Panasonic Antitrust Litigation (49 States); Liberty Cable v.
+Lloyd has litigated at all levels of the federal and state courts, including oral argument before the United States Supreme Court.
+He has been lead or co-lead counsel in many complex private antitrust and multiple state actions, including the Panasonic Antitrust Litigation (49 States); Liberty Cable v.
 Time Warner; the Minolta Antitrust Litigation (37 States); Kesmai v.
 AOL; States v.
-Visa and MasterCard (15 States); States v.
+Visa and MasterCard (15 states); States v.
 Mitsubishi (50 States); Primestar I (44 States); Discover v.
 Visa and MasterCard; and Ortho Biotech v.
 Amgen.
-Constantine has frequently testified before Congress on antitrust, international trade and nominations to the United States Supreme Court.
-He has also served as an expert on U.S. competition law and economics in Australian and Canadian antitrust cases and as consultant on antitrust law to a federal district court in Hatch-Waxman litigation.